JDxWang/Learning-R-Shiny/README.md

 The app in its current state will retrieve the first 10 pages of newest deals and present a pie chart of the frequency of each tag.

+# Features

+1. The user cam choose the number of pages of deals to load.

 # End Goal

 I am looking to add the following features:

-1. Allow the user to choose the number of pages of deals to load.
-2. Have an interactive chart where the user can see the top deal (the deal with most user likes) of each tag.
+1. Have an interactive chart where the user can see the top deal (the deal with most user likes) of each tag.
-3. The user can see all deals under each tag via external links to OzBargain.
+2. The user can see all deals under each tag via external links to OzBargain.
-4. Tables that list popular deals (OzBargain have this feature but the threshold for "popular" is rather high)
+3. Tables that list popular deals (OzBargain have this feature but the threshold for "popular" is rather high)

 # Side project